ChrisAlonzo7/TwitterMiniProject/README.md

 # TwitterMiniProject
-App that detects whether a user is a bot or not as well as sentiment of a tweet
+App that detects whether a user is a bot or not as well as sentiment of their last 100 tweets